oracc/oracc-rest/README.md

 Apache will need to be restarted following any config modifications.
 You can restart Apache with the following: `sudo service apache2 restart`

-You can test that the API is running by making a request on the server to the test endpoint: `curl -k https://localhost:5000/test`.
+You can test that the API is running by making a request on the server to the test endpoint:

+During local development, run: `curl http://localhost:5000/test`.

+During production, run: `curl -k https://localhost:5000/test`.

 You should get a "Hello world" response.

 ### Troubleshooting